Monica-Vu/cs_knowledge/Linked_Lists/practice_problems/linked_list_cycle.md

 # Questions, Clarification & Assumptions
 **Possible Questions**
 * Is the input only a number?
-* -1 means that there's no linked list
+* Does -1 means that there's no linked list?

 **Assumptions**
 * Single linked list as expected input and output type